Michael H. Wray

 Michael H. Wray (born April 6, 1967) is a Democratic former member of the North Carolina House of Representatives.
 Wray represented the 27th district (including constituents in Halifax and Northampton counties) from 2005 until 2025.
 Wray is also a small business owner in Gaston, North Carolina.

+In 2026, Wray sought to regain his former seat in the North Carolina House of Representatives but was soundly defeated in the Democratic primary by incumbent Rodney Pierce, who won the rematch with approximately 64% of the vote.

 North Carolina House of Representatives

 A former Gaston town commissioner, Wray was first elected to the North Carolina House of Representatives in 2004.

 He had been re-elected a total of 8 times defeating both primary and general election challengers, before being defeated in the 2024 Democratic primary by public school teacher Rodney Pierce.

-Wray was a founding member of the North Carolina Legislative Sportsmen's Caucus in 2011 and serves as the group's Democratic Co-Chair in the House.
+Wray was a founding member of the North Carolina Legislative Sportsmen's Caucus in 2011 and serves as the group's Democratic Co-chair in the House.
 In 2015, Wray became a charter member of the Main Street Democrats Caucus in the North Carolina General Assembly.
 The Main Street Democrats describe themselves as pro-business, moderate Democrats.

 During the 2016 legislative session, Wray was one of 11 Democrats to vote in favor of House Bill 2, the controversial "Bathroom Bill."